euonymos/CIPs/CIP-?/README.md

 | 1000 | 49.006538ms    | 4.043325ms   | 3.044053658s | 223.957115ms | 62.12x  |

 The table shows that the performance improvement rises quickly with the number of binomials.
-The provided figures for Montgomery multiplication _include_ time for converting of the initial vector of coefficients into the Montgomery form and back to integers in the end for the results.
+The provided figures for Montgomery multiplication _include_ time for converting the initial vector of coefficients into the Montgomery form and back to bytes in the end for the results.

 The availability of built-in functions in the Plutus language will provide a more efficient way to perform this important type of computation,